dogweather/forkful/content/en/c-sharp/files-and-io/reading-a-text-file.md

 weight: 22
 ---

-## What & Why?
-Reading a text file is grabbing data from a file that contains text.
-Programmers do this to load configurations, read data, or fetch resources that are too bulky or inappropriate to hard-code.

 ## How to:
 Let's get straight to it.
 Here's how you read from a file in C# using `System.IO`.